Global Medical REIT: An Unwarranted Divergence From The Peers

 "In total GMRE has five interest rate swaps with three counterparties to hedge the LIBOR component of the interest rate risk related to the entire Term Loan.
 Together, these swaps fix the LIBOR component of the entire $300 million Term Loan on a weighted average basis at 2.17%.
 An aggregate of $200 million of the swaps mature in August 2024 and an additional $100 million matures in August 2023."

-So, the Term Loan, which constitute 89% of the entire credit facility (and 68% of the total outstanding debt) is already fixed on the 2.17%.
+So, the Term Loan, which constitutes 89% of the entire credit facility (and 68% of the total outstanding debt) is already fixed on the 2.17%.

 All in all, GMRE should expect significantly lower interest expense for the subsequent quarters, and in case of new loan issuances, the interest rates should remain quite low.